siamaksade/openshift-gitops-getting-started/README.md

 > oc create -f argo/argocd.yaml
 > ```

-Click on the **Topology** to view the Argo CD instance deployed in your names.
+Click on the **Topology** to view the Argo CD instance deployed in your namespace.

 ![Argo CD](images/gitops-17.png)